obajay/obajay/README.md

 <h1 align="center"> STAVR foundation </h1>

-<h4 align="center"> :earth_africa: A community of tech-savvy crypto enthusiasts from around the world. (decentralization) welcomes you :earth_africa:</h1>
+<h4 align="center">  A community of tech-savvy crypto enthusiasts from around the world. (decentralization) welcomes you </h1>

 🟢In the crypto industry since 2017.
 Experience in validation and programming - more than 4 years.
 We work with all popular and new/unique blockchains.
 We help projects develop in the early stages, as well as support the finished products of projects. \